Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Yan had *hated* the rites.
 In fact, Vemik guessed the old black-crest had suffered far deeper and worse pain than what Vemik himself had endured.

 Which was saying something.
 The Lodge had *broken* Vemik over a hand of days.
 Broke him with tricks and sheer strength.
 They fought.
 He won against many.
 But not against many at once.
-And then, at the end, when Vemik had been allowed to recover...Yan and the others had shown Vemik the *meaning* of strength.
+And then, at the end, when Vemik had been allowed to recover...
+Yan and the others had shown Vemik the *meaning* of strength.
 Shown him completely, mercilessly, and almost *easily.*

 He’d never understood how much restraint Given-Men actually had.
 He knew now.
 He learned that *personally* as he came out of the rite a broken man, so weak he couldn’t move, so addled he could hardly remember his own name.

 And then he was *re-born* into the Lodge.
 He had a rank, now.
 Not the top.
 He wasn’t the biggest or the wiliest.
 But he was already pretty close, and that was something to be proud of.

 It was a good rite.
 A good lesson to learn.
-Maybe it wasn’t that Yan had hated the rite itself, but...Vemik could see how it would be hard to teach that lesson to somebody he loved.
+Maybe it wasn’t that Yan had hated the rite itself, but...
+Vemik could see how it would be hard to teach that lesson to somebody he loved.

 They were swinging home through the trees, mostly for the exercise.
 Vemik *still* had deep soreness everywhere and now and then he’d move just the wrong way, grunt in pai-